ReZaAdineH/AlienVault-Plugin-Parser/README.md

 License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project now is free to use.